Nijman84/strava-stats-msrvc/README.md

 # Strava Stats Microservice

-## What is it
+## What is it?
 Dockerised, reproducible pipeline to:

+### The Ingestion, ETL, Curation service: **Pull**
 - **Pull** your Strava activities (incremental by default, with a configurable kudos lookback window)
+- Runs in ephemeral containers. data persists on your host via bind mounts (but are not source-controlled for data protection)
 - Land **JSON (bronze)** and **Parquet** shards
 - **Compact** into a **DuckDB** warehouse (gold/views)
 - **Enrich** activities with Strava’s DetailedActivity API (plus a lightweight **kudos sync** so details never lag the list view)

-Everything runs in ephemeral containers; data persists on your host via bind mounts.
+### Cron Scheduler Sidecar service: **Scheduler**
+- Scheduler sidecar (optional) for daily scheduling using local cron (5am Europe/London by default)
+- Container persists until torn down or system restart

 ---
 ## Quick start

 ### 1) Prereqs